Leslie8826/Static_Website_2/README.md

 ## Specific requirements
 ### Requirement 1
-We are required to decide on the specialty of a bookstore that interest us.<br> We choose Artificial Intelligence and Robotics.
+We are required to decide on the specialty of a bookstore that interest us.<br> We choose: Artificial Intelligence.

+### Requirement 2
+We are required to choose the name of the bookstore. <br> We choose: The AI Revolution.

+## Output of the static website
 https://leslie8826.github.io/Static_Website_2/index.html